TabrizAdmin/SmsirLaravel/README.md

 > **Setup:**

-add this line to your app.php providers: tabrizadmin\smsirlaravel\SmsirlaravelServiceProvider::class,
+If you are under laravel 6 add this line to your app.php providers: tabrizadmin\smsirlaravel\SmsirlaravelServiceProvider::class,

 and add this line to your app.php aliases: